Dried Apple

 Dried apples are a simple and effective way to preserve an abundant apple harvest.
 A highly nutritious light weight snack they are perfect for the lunch box, on the hiking trail or camping trip, added to dried fruit mixtures or reconstituted.
 A simple 3 step process - wash, cut and dry- it doesn’t get much easier than that.
 I prefer to use a dehydrator to do all the work as it consistently produces a high-quality product with minimal input from me and isn’t weather dependent.
 When the autumn harvest season peaks with pears, apples, quinces, and pomegranates and that’s just the fruits, I’m looking for a range of preserving techniques that don’t all demand stove time or constant attention.

 Drying is a wonderful technique that releases time to focus on other preserving activities.
-If you too seek to live a more sustainable lifestyle, take advantage of peak season market buys, and put some sanity and time saving techniques into your kitchen, I recommend you consider a dehydrator.
+If you too seek to live a more sustainable lifestyle, take advantage of peak season market buys, and put some sanity and time saving techniques into your kitchen, by considering a dehydrator.

 INGREDIENTS